-We have a large selection of classes and programs designed to help enhance the health of our community.
+The Warner Wellness Center includes a large selection of classes and programs designed to help enhance the health of our community.
+For more information on any of our great programs, please contact our Wellness Coordinator.

 Prevent T2 Class

-The class focuses on ways to prevent Type 2 diabetes and is geared for at-risk individuals.
-This is a year-long program with weekly classes the first months and tapering down to one class a month.
-You will learn healthy eating habits, fun ways to exercise, how to manage stress, relaxation techniques and much more within a small supportive group.
+This class focuses on ways to prevent type 2 diabetes and is geared for at-risk individuals.
+This is a yearlong program starting with weekly classes and tapering down to one class a month.
+You will learn healthy eating habits, fun ways to exercise, how to manage stress, relaxation techniques, and much more within a small supportive group.

 Smoking Cessation Classes

-Freedom from Smoking program offered through American Lung Association begins January 2019.
 Are you ready to quit smoking?
-Hundreds of thousands are smoke-free through the American Lung Association Freedom from Smoking program.
-Over the course of this seven-week program, you will work with other people who are quitting smoking and a trained facilitator to set a quit date, build a quit plan and work through your first few months smoke-free.
-To sign up for the class or for more information, call 217-937-5284 or email us at email@example.com.
+Hundreds of thousands of Americans are smoke-free through the American Lung Association Freedom from Smoking program.
+Over the course of this seven-week program, you will work with a trained facilitator to set a quit date, build a quit plan, and work through your first few smoke-free months.
+To sign up or for more information, call 217-937-5202 or email us at email@example.com.

 Lung Cancer Screening Program